 Brookdale Community College recently signed a new transfer agreement with the University of Delaware (UD).
 This new articulation agreement allows for Brookdale Human Services, Pre-Social Work Associate Degree graduates, with a grade point average of 2.5 or higher to be automatically accepted into the baccalaureate program at UD.
-Brookdale graduates will be accepted as a Junior at UD and can continue their education to obtain a Bachelor of Science Degree (BS) in Human Services Clinical Services Concentration or BS in Human Services Administration and Family Policy Concentration.
+Brookdale graduates will be accepted as Juniors at UD and can continue their education to obtain a Bachelor of Science Degree (BS) in Human Services Clinical Services Concentration or BS in Human Services Administration and Family Policy Concentration.

 “Students enrolled in Brookdale’s Human Services program are building a strong foundation through their Associate Degree with hands-on learning experiences and are able to transfer seamlessly into a competitive program at the University of Delaware.
 Brookdale Human Services faculty championed this agreement to support the success of our students” said Dr. Sarah McElroy, Executive Director of Career & Transfer Pathways.

 The Human Services program at Brookdale Community College had a 12% increase in admissions this past fall and new opportunities have been created to achieve graduation goals in the current virtual environment.
 The program at Brookdale is unique because their Human Services majors will leave with 285 hours of fieldwork.
 The fieldwork is performed with human services agencies such as hospitals, mental health centers, social service agencies, substance-abuse counseling sites, and other facilities.
 Some of these include Discovery House, ARC, Mary’s House by the Sea, and Ronald McDonald House.